Stanislav Zas: Secretary-General of CSTO

 In December 2018 Lieutenant-General Zas was made a candidate for the post of Secretary General of the Collective Security Treaty Organization, succeeding Colonel-General Yuri Khachaturov from Armenia.

 In May 2019, the CSTO's Foreign Ministers nominated Zas to become Secretary General, with his official appointment being on 1 January 2020.

 It was under his watch that the CSTO deployed active duty troops for the first time in its 20-year history in January 2022, to quell an incipient rebellion in Kazakhstan.
 This commitment of peacekeeping forces was mentioned by Zas in his Statement by the CSTO Secretary General to the UN Security Council on 16 February.

 Zas reaffirmed the CSTO goal of "resolution of world problems by exclusively political and diplomatic means in accordance with the provisions and goals of the UN Charter" as recently as 16 February in communication with the UN Security Council.

 On 17 February 2022 Zas held an interview, his first with the Western media, in the CSTO's Moscow headquarters.
 He offered that the CSTO might in theory deploy some of its forces to the Donbas and that the CSTO was able to marshal a significant force if necessary.
 "Hypothetically you can imagine it (such a deployment) if there were goodwill from Ukraine – it is after all their territory – if there was a UN Security Council mandate, and if it was needed and such a decision was supported by all our governments."
-Zas opined that the only way to resolve the crisis in Ukraine was through negotiations.
+Zas opined that the only way to resolve the Russo-Ukrainian war was through negotiations.